Mera and Island Peaks Climbing

 This is an extra day to avoid a terrible weather problem before reaching the summit's peak.
 We do not need this day in case of good weather and trouble-free climbing.

-Overnight at tented camp/teahouse, full board meals included.
+Overnight at a tented camp/teahouse, full board meals included.

 The trek continues along the Dudh Koshi River to the small mountain airstrip at Lukla, where you will catch your return flight to Kathmandu the next day.